Hannalysis/Coding-Chronicles/README.md

 Due to adulting admin and appointments to make, today wasn't a great day for in-depth taskwork.
 So I continued with my CV refactor, but focused on the smaller changes; the visual colouring and sizing tweaks, and the dynamic container logic.

 I added dynamic containers appropriate to the amount of certifications and adjusted so only two would align in a column, and 3 columns would fit into a single container.
 If there was an odd amount, one would appropriately fit into it's own container.
-I had a similar setup with less columnns for Education & Journals.
+I had a similar setup with less columns for Education & Journals.

 After re-shuffling the components inside the template tsx (aka the App tsx) to move what I believe is more relevant to be more front-facing on the pdf output - I focused on giving all card-based components the same styling that overall fits with my theme, without removing the readability of the content.
 I also re-sized and justified the link icons for both the Journals and Projects section.
 After fending off a pesky html element that happened to be classless inside a modular CSS file, I left it there for today.